dvreeze/try-scalameta/README.rst

 about their signature, in terms of *SymbolInformation* and *SemanticType* instances.
 So this gives an idea about how syntactic trees and the associated semantic information hang together.
 Of course, if the tree has no symbol, there is no point in zooming in further for semantic information or even signatures.

-One relatively easy way to use SemanticDB models in static code analysis tasks is to do so via `Scalafix`_, even if Scalafix is not used for refactoring or linting.
-Still, Scalafix can be handy, because it supports the SemanticDB model well in its API, and it takes many of the "bootstrapping challenges" away.
-See also the `Scalafix API Overview`_.
-Many Scalafix key data structures clearly correspond to SemanticDB concepts, e.g. symbols and symbol information.

 It is possible to `run ad-hoc Scalafix rules from source code`_.
 Scalafix will then first compile the rule and then run it.
 The most important downside of this approach is that such a rule implementation may not have any other dependencies